How to Fix Scratches on Laminate Floor: DIY Floor Repair Tutorial

 No-Shoe Policy

-Leave a sign at the front of the house to tell everyone coming in that they should leave their shoes at the door.
-You can put a shoe rack at the door and some slippers for the guests to wear, instead.
+Post a sign at your front door asking visitors to remove their shoes.
+You can put a shoe rack at the door and some slippers for the guests to wear.

-And that’s all you need to know about how to fix scratches on laminate floor!
-It is fairly straightforward.
-So long that you have all the correct tools, it’s a piece of cake no matter what method you end up choosing.
+And that's all you need to know about how to fix scratches on laminate floors!
+Whether you're dealing with light surface marks or deep gouges, the floor restoration methods above will help you tackle the problem.
+It is straightforward.
+So long that you have all the correct tools, it's a piece of cake no matter what method you end up choosing.

 FREQUENTLY ASKED QUESTIONS